How to Deploy MinIO - An Opensource Object Storage Solution

 Access Bucket Properties

-8. Click your new bucket to open the object browser.
-Then, click Upload and select Upload File from the list of options to upload new files from your device.
+7. Select the newly created bucket to open the object browser.
+Then, click Upload and choose Upload File from the options to upload new files from your device.

 Upload new Files to a MinIO bucket

-9. Verify that your upload is complete and the new file is available in your object browser.
-Then, click your desired file and select Share to generate a new shareable encrypted URL.
+8. Verify that your upload is complete and the new file is available in your bucket.
+To share the file, click it and select Share to generate an encrypted URL of downloading the file.

-10. Set the link duration and click the copy symbol to share your generated link to download the file.
+9. Set the desired expiration for the link and click the copy icon to share the link for downloading the file.

 Share Object Storage Files on MinIO

-1. Navigate to Access Keys within your MinIO console interface to set up new authentication keys.
+1. Navigate to Access Keys in the MinIO console interface to create new authentication keys.

-2. Click Create access key to generate a new access and secret key with random values.
+2. Click Create access key to generate new access and secret keys.

 Create Access Keys